akspa0/The-Machine/memory-bank/progress.md

 ## Known Issues

 - Continue to test edge cases and extension compatibility.
 - Monitor for any new issues as extensions and workflows evolve.
+- Integrate advanced LLM chunking/caching for large transcripts.
+- Improve progress reporting for all sub-tasks, especially GPU-accelerated ones.
+- Continue refining user experience and extension compatibility.